KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/docs/tools-command-line/cmder.md

 ## Updating Cmder {#update-cmder} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>
 Identify if you need to update Cmder by opening your Cmder directory in the file explorer and identifying the version in the _Version v1.x.x_ file.
 If you have a version less than 1.3.5, you will need to update.

+1. Close cmder if you have it open.

-1. Follow the instructions to [download Cmder](#download).
+1. Follow the first two steps in the instructions to [download Cmder](#download).
 We already have a "Cmder" folder in our home directory so no need to create a "Cmder" folder.

 1. Follow the instructions to [extract Cmder](#extract) files.
 Windows will ask you if you want to **Replace or Skip Files**.
 Click **Replace the files in the destination**.

-1. When the files finish copying to the "Cmder" folder, follow the steps in [install additional required files](#install).
+1. When the files finish copying to the "Cmder" folder, follow the steps in [install additional required files](#additional-files) to allow Cmder to finish installation.
+You will not see the "Generating click initial settings" in the Cmder terminal when you start the application up.
+These files already exist from your initial installation.

 1. Verify installation by opening your "Cmder" folder and inspect the _Version v1.x.x_ file to ensure you have one greater than 1.3.4.
 It will keep your previous version file so you should see two.